GreYko/prfit-calc/README.md

 #### Risks

-If `org.proofit.premiumcalc.calculation.PremiumFactory` wasn't configured - Application exception to be thrown at runtime.
+If `org.proofit.premiumcalc.calculation.PremiumFactory` wasn't configured - test suite will fail.

 ### What can be improved